pivotal-cf/docs-pks/control-plane.hbs.md

 ## <a id="overview-ha"></a>High Availability Modes

-Tanzu Kubernetes Grid Integrated Edition can be configured for TKGI Control Plane and workload high availability.
+{{  vars.product }} can be configured for TKGI Control Plane and workload high availability.

 ####<a id="control-plane-ha"></a>TKGI Control Plane High Availability Mode (Beta)